 - Next, add in the peanut butter, applesauce, cocoa powder, vanilla, baking powder, and salt and blend again until a smooth batter is formed.
 If you don’t have a powerful enough blender to handle a thick mixture, you can pour the blended date mixture into a large bowl and then stir in the other ingredients until combined.

-- Divide the batter among the two prepared pans, and smooth the top with a spatula.
+- Pour batter evenly into two prepared pans, and smooth the top with a spatula.
 They won’t be very full, but will rise slightly as they bake.
-Bake until the centre is slightly firm and springs back when you gently touch it with your finger, about 23-26 minutes.
+Bake until the center is slightly firm and springs back when you gently touch it with your finger, about 23-26 minutes.

 - Let cake cool completely before removing from the pan and prepare the frosting while you wait.
 Once cooled, run a knife along the edges to help it release.